Eugene and Ruth Roberts

 Roberts’ research also led to the discovery of the presence of large amounts of GABA (γ-aminobutyric acid) in the brain and spinal cord, and played a key role in establishing it to be the major inhibitory neurotransmitter.

-Roberts’s research focused on identifying major inhibitory command-control mechanisms at levels of membranes, genome, brain and society.
+Roberts’ research focused on identifying major inhibitory command-control mechanisms at the levels of membranes, the genome, the brain and society.

-He was supported by his wife, Ruth Roberts, who performed laboratory research, administrative tasks and managed the summer academy for many years.
-Together they embodied the ethos that scientific research is not a job but a passion, a way of life.
-Ruth Roberts is still actively engaged with the Eugene and Ruth Roberts Summer Student Academy, offering every student the opportunity to meet with her.
+He was supported by his wife, Ruth Roberts, who performed laboratory research and administrative tasks and managed the summer academy for many years.
+Ruth Roberts passed away in July 2023.
+Together, the couple embodied the ethos that scientific research is not a job but a passion and a way of life.